benhoyt/benhoyt.github.com/writings-scandir.md

 After the scandir name and API were more or less settled, I moved things to the [scandir](https://github.com/benhoyt/scandir) repo and implemented the updated API, still using ctypes.
 This was a great way to get a proof of concept working without breaking out the C compiler (even less fun on Windows).
 But it's pretty slow: os.walk() via scandir using ctypes was already a lot faster than regular os.walk(), especially on Windows, but writing it in C gave a much bigger increase.

 I'd only ever written trivial C extension code for Python before, so writing a non-trivial function required a bit of learning.
-For example, getting ***DecREF and ***IncRef reference counting right takes a bit of getting used to.
+For example, getting [Py_INCREF and Py_DECREF](https://docs.python.org/3/c-api/refcounting.html) reference counting right takes a bit of getting used to.

 I began by implementing just the OS calls in C, and the DirEntry object creation in Python, but even that was slower than I wanted, so ended up writing the whole thing in C before too long.
 Fast is good!

 After I'd finished writing and testing the code for CPython 3.5 (October 2014 to March 2015), I went back and updated my standalone scandir project to use the same code.
-I extracted the relevant portions out of the too-large [Modules/posixmodule.c](***), moved it to [_scandir.c](***), and made a few tweaks so it could compile against Python 2.x.
+I extracted the relevant portions out of the too-large [Modules/posixmodule.c](https://github.com/python/cpython/blob/master/Modules/posixmodule.c), moved it to [_scandir.c](https://github.com/benhoyt/scandir/blob/master/_scandir.c), and made a few tweaks so it could compile against Python 2.x.

-From pretty early on (right from "betterwalk" days) I had a simple [benchmark script](***) that I and others could use to test the performance of os.walk() with and without scandir on various systems.
+From pretty early on (right from "betterwalk" days) I had a simple [benchmark script](https://github.com/benhoyt/scandir/blob/master/benchmark.py) that I and others could use to test the performance of os.walk() with and without scandir on various systems.
 This was invaluable to stress test the code and ensure I didn't introduce major performance regressions.

 There was a little frustrating moment late in the implementation when Victor Stinner reimplemented much of scandir using a different approach (as little C code as possible), without prior discussion.
 And I'm sure he wouldn't mind me relating this, as it's all [on the bug tracker](http://bugs.python.org/issue22524#msg235873) and was resolved well.
 Victor had been helpful and involved throughout, but I was a bit frustrated at this (and said as much), and he admitted being a bit overzealous and could see how much faster the pure C implementation was.

 From there it was just a matter of updating os.walk() to use scandir() instead of listdir(), and I was done.

 Well, not quite.
-At the last minute, *** [pointed out](***) that the os.walk() API allows the caller to modify the yielded "dirnames" lists in place, to prune or add to the tree it's walking.
-My scandir-based version of os.walk() had a couple of bugs when used in this way, and *** wrote a test case to reproduce it.
+At the last minute, Serhiy Storchaka [pointed out](https://bugs.python.org/issue23605#msg237779) that the os.walk() API allows the caller to modify the yielded "dirnames" lists in place, to prune or add to the tree it's walking.
+My scandir-based version of os.walk() had a bug when used in this way, and Serhiy wrote a test case to reproduce it.
 The problem was, fixing this fairly fringe scenario reintroduced os.stat() calls into the code, which defeated the purpose of using scandir() in the first place.

-Thankfully, *** and Victor Stinner came up with a fix that, although it was slower than the incorrect version, was still a lot faster than os.walk() without scandir.
+Thankfully, Serhiy Storchaka and Victor Stinner came up with a fix that, although it was sometimmes slower than the incorrect version, was still a lot faster than os.walk() without scandir.
 Phew ... for a bit I was thinking scandir wouldn't speed up os.walk() at all.

 The other piece was documentation and testing.
 Writing good documentation is hard: you want it to be concise but thorough, and ideally provide an example or two.
 I think we (Victor Stinner and I) got to a reasonably good place with the documentation for [os.scandir() and DirEntry](https://docs.python.org/3/library/os.html#os.scandir) after a couple of iterations.
 The slight verbosity of the DirEntry docs shows how the follow_symlinks parameter adds complexity, but I'm reasonably happy with how the docs turned out.
 Have a read and let me know if you have any feedback.